indiana-university/rivet-docs/content/components/navigation/header.md

 ### Main navigation with dropdowns
 To create a nested navigation structure you can use [Rivet's standard dropdown menus]({{< ref "components/navigation/dropdown.md" >}}).
 Dropdown menus can be nested inside of any of the main navigation `li` elements and implemented using the appropriate data attributes on the dropdown.

+### Persistent drawer
+To keep the drawer visible at large screen sizes, add the `.rvt-drawer-button--persistent` class to the `.rvt-drawer-button` element.

 ### Nested navigation inside drawer
 To create a nested navigation structure, you can use Rivet's dropdown menus along with the Rivet drawer nav.
 Dropdown menus can be nested inside of the Rivet drawer navigation `li` and accompanying `<div role="menu">` (wrapping a nested `<ul>`) elements using the appropriate data attributes on the dropdown.
 Set the data attributes using the `data-subnav-toggle` attribute on the `button` element for the `li` navigation item.
 Then on each `div` sub navigation element set the id to the matching `data-subnav-toggle`.